Last updated on October 27th, 2022 at 03:08 am

 For freshwater drum fishing, I recommend a 7-8 foot rod.
 This type of rod has the backbone to handle larger saltwater drums and the distance to cast to them without their being able to escape.

 Like any other type of fishing, the line that you use can make or break the experience.
-A fishing line should be chosen based on the type of fishing you are using it for and the environment it’s being used in.
+A fishing line should be chosen based on the type of fishing you are using it for and the environment in which it’s being used.

 Terminal tackle is a collection of fishing equipment that includes hooks, sinkers, and bobbers.
 Hooks can range from very small to large “circle” hooks for catching catfish.